gsolano777/kafka-connect-samples/README.md

 # kafka-connect-samples
-A docker project to have examples of Kafka Connect
+A docker project to show how to use Kafka Connect to move data from MySQL database into MongoDB collections.